pythoneda-shared-pythonlang/infrastructure/README.md

 ```

 Should you use another PythonEDA modules, you might want to pin those also used by this project.
 The same applies to nixos/nixpkgs and flake-utils.
-The Nix flake is under the `infrastructure` folder of https://github.com/pythoneda-shared-pythoneda/infrastructure-artifact.
+The Nix flake is hosted in its [https://github.com/pythoneda-shared-pythonlang-def/infrastructure](definition "definition") repository.